-- 9. Pakistan is also a party to three other international instruments aiming at directly or indirectly improving the rights of the child, those being the Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW), ratified in 1996; the Declaration and Agenda for Action adopted at the issue of the World Congress against Commercial Sexual Exploitation of Children, signed in 1996, and reaffirmed by the Yokohama Global Commitment in 2001, and the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Form of Child Labour Convention, ratified in 2001, all of which make the interest of the child of primary consideration and through which our Family Courts are bound to make decisions that do justice to the principle of welfare of the child. - 10.
+in 1996, and reaffirmed by the Yokohama Global Commitment in 2001, and the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Form of Child Labour Convention, ratified in 2001, all of which make the interest of the child of primary consideration and through which our Family Courts are bound to make decisions that do justice to the principle of welfare of the child.

 Building on the above, in absence of any reported judgments in our jurisprudence available on record specifically about cases where the minor was being removed by the guardian for his/her welfare abroad, I have taken the liberty to delve into the subcontinent's jurisprudence that supports the proposition that the rationale behind movement to different countries with the minor and what reasoning is to be applied while deciding application for permission for the same.
-Relying on a case from Indian Court of Law, Karnataka High Court titled WP No. 892 of 2023 Smt Rakshitha vs Sri C C Shashikumar on 19 January, 2023, the Petitioner a woman was allowed the permission on the grounds that the husband seemed indolent and uninvolved in the matters of upbringing of the child.
-Moreoever, reliance is also placed on case law from the Americas jurisdiction where in the case of Watson v.
+Relying on a case from Indian Court of Law, Karnataka High Court titled WP No. 892 of 2023 Smt Rakshitha vs Sri C C Shashikumar on 19 January, 2023, the respondent a woman was allowed the permission on the grounds that the husband seemed indolent and uninvolved in the matters of upbringing of the child.
+Moreover, reliance is also placed on case law from the Americas jurisdiction where in the case of Watson v.
 Watson (Aug 03, 2004 | 2004 Neb.
 App.
 LEXIS 190), the trial court properly granted mother's motion to remove the minor children from Nebraska to pursue a job opportunity in Maryland.
 The court stated that final consideration is the best interests of the child where the analysis showed that the positivity of the said decision aims to maintain a meaningful parent-child relationship.
 In determining whether removal to another jurisdiction is in the child's best interests, the trial court in the said case considered (1) each parent's motives for seeking or opposing the move; (2) the potential that the move holds for enhancing the quality of life for the child and the custodial parent.
 In Luck v.
 Luck, 92 Cal.
 653, 655 [28 P. 787], the U.S. Supreme Court held the rule "thus. . . if he [the parent] is entitled to the custody of the children at all, he or she has the right to name any reasonable place in which they shall abide with them".

-- 11. It is settled principle enunciated by the apex Court in matters of custody of minor(s) that welfare of the minor shall always be the paramount consideration, and Courts have to see where the wellbeing and welfare of the minor lies.
-It has been introduced on record by the petitioner that the petitioner has gotten a job in UAE and is eager to travel abroad with the minor and before leaving abroad, she sought permission of the Guardian Court.
-It is not denied that the minor can excel better in UAE rather facing proceedings where the respondent/father has not shown that he is diligently providing bare maintenance to the minor - 12.
-After hearing the arguments, I had allowed the instant petition by means of a short order dated 08.02.2023 which is replicated as under:
+It is settled principle enunciated by the apex Court in matters of custody of minor(s) that welfare of the minor shall always be the paramount consideration, and Courts have to see where the wellbeing and welfare of the minor lies.
+It has been introduced on record by the respondent mother that the she has gotten a job in Qatar and is eager to travel abroad with the minor and before leaving abroad, she sought permission of the Guardian Court.
+It is not denied that the minor can excel better in Qatar rather facing proceedings where the petitioner/father has not shown that he is diligently providing bare maintenance to the minor.